ldelossa/btc/README.md

 The server can simply be ran by it's binary.
 Any configuration can be changed by editing the constants cmd/btc/main.go

-I have also zipped the contents with a /bin directory.
-Insider there you will find a binary for Windows, Linux, and MacOS in their respective folders.
-Simply running the binary on your specific platform will launch the application

 ```
 ~/git/go/src/oden/btc
 ❯ ./bin/macOS/btc